 The shoes either need to come up high across the vamp or have a strap below the ankle in a Mary Jane or t-bar style.
 This allows the shoe to be slightly looser on your foot (no pinching) without risking the shoe falling off or requiring you to clench your toes to keep them on.

 Strong toe box, nothing open toe.
 You want to protect your feet on busy social dance floors so your partner accidentally stepping on you won't ruin your night.
 I'm not suggesting steel cap boots here, but something with a bit of body around the toe will be enough.
 Similarly you want a shoe that holds on to your foot and doesn't just push against your toes.
-For my feet the worst offenders are the remix balboa shoes, which are very soft flexible leather and look cute but provide zero support of protection so my toes are in agony by the end of the night.
+For my feet the worst offenders are the remix balboa shoes, which are very soft flexible leather and look cute but provide zero support or protection so my toes are in agony by the end of the night.

 Heel height of 2-3", anything less doesn't give me the effect I want and anything more starts to sacrifice foot flexibility.
 Similarly, no serious platforms, they stop you from being able to feel and use your feet on the floor properly.